Although fluoride has never been found to be an essential element - the CDC Oral Health Division now claims that fluoride is essential.

 Many chemical elements occur in living tissues in such small concentrations that they are referred to as trace elements.
 Some trace elements are essential for human life because of their role as catalysts in cellular functions involving metabolic or biochemical processes.
 At present, less than one-third of the 90 naturally occurring elements obtained from the air, water, and food are known to be essential to life.
 The mineral elements currently considered essential for human health and metabolism include the major ions/anions sodium (Na+), calcium (Ca2+), chlorine (Cl–), magnesium (Mg2+), potassium (K+), silicon (Si4+), sulfate (SO4 –), and nitrate (NO3 –); trace elements such as phosphorus (P), iodine (I), and fluorine (F); and metals/metalloids such as iron (Fe), zinc (Zn), copper (Cu), manganese (Mn), vanadium (V), selenium (Se), cobalt (Co), nickel (Ni), chromium (Cr), tin (Sn), and molybdenum (Mo) (Moynahan, 1979).

-The NAS cites an article by Moynahan from 1979 (!)(10) as the only source for claiming that fluorine is an essential element, although since 1989 it has been declared by the NAS/NRC itself that fluoride is NOT an essential element (9)!
+The NAS cites an out-dated article by Moynahan from 1979 (!)(10) as the only source for claiming that fluorine is an essential element, although since 1989 it has been declared by the NAS/NRC itself that fluoride is NOT an essential element (9)!

 ESSENTIAL TRACE ELEMENT DEFICIENCIES AWAITING CONFIRMATION IN MAN